-The thread sheet with a count of 250 to 300 is called the softer sheets but more than that could be very stiff and not comfortable but that is not standard for all types of sheets because the sheet is softer or harder depending upon the material of your sheet.
+The thread sheet with a count of 250 to 300 is called the softer sheet but more than that could be very stiff and not comfortable that is not standard for all types of sheets because the sheet is softer or harder depending upon the material of your sheet.

 Satin sheets combine added softness with increased durability thanks to their higher thread count.
 Satin sheets come at an affordable price.
 A mid-range product with midrange quality should be priced accordingly.
 It is possible to buy nice sheets that feel like a small luxury without spending much money.